Tap to close

 Proprietary restitution is particularly significant in three situations:

-In Canadian law, proprietary restitution through a constructive trust is most commonly awarded in domestic cohabitation disputes (where one partner conferred unrequited services or made financial contributions to property owned by the other) and in cases of commercial fraud or breach of fiduciary duty.
 The Supreme Court clarified in Kerr v.
-Baranow that a constructive trust is not available as a matter of course — it requires a connection between the plaintiff's contribution and the specific property over which the trust is sought, and it is available only where a personal award would be "inadequate."
+Baranow that a constructive trust is not available as a matter of course.
+It requires a connection between the plaintiff's contribution and the specific property over which the trust is sought, and it is available only where a personal award would be "inadequate."

 Equitable Accounting and Disgorgement